Understanding Common Claim Denial Reasons

 How to Appeal a Denied Car Insurance Claim

 If your claim gets denied, you're not out of options.
 The appeals process gives you multiple opportunities to present your case and potentially overturn the decision.
-Research suggests that over 40% of denied insurance claims are overturned on appeal across all insurance types when policyholders persist through the process — yet the vast majority of people never bother to try.
+While specific car insurance appeal overturn rates are difficult to pin down, valid car insurance claims denied in bad faith often succeed on appeal — yet the vast majority of policyholders never attempt it.
+Don't leave money on the table.

 Review the Denial Letter Thoroughly